Reconstruction:Proto-Indo-European/pós

 Etymology

-Considered to be related to Proto-Indo-European *h₁epi (at the back, on) in meaning and to Proto-Indo-European *h₂pó (away) only in form (given its opposite meaning).
-However from the evidence of dialectal Greek the presence of any laryngeals, at least in late PIE, can be disregarded.
+Thought to be related to Proto-Indo-European *h₁epi (at the back, on) in meaning and to Proto-Indo-European *h₂pó (away) in form.
+However, dialectal Greek evidence points to the absence of laryngeals, at least in late PIE.

 Adverb